14 Facts About Your Fertility That You Should Know

 - The widely prescribed drug Clomid works on your hypothalamus to have it produce GNRH to the Pituitary.

-This slideshow depicts in greater detail the movement of our hormones each month.
 Our program tracks these changes and allows you to mentally focus your body on achieving just the right balance for optimum fertility each month: “The mind’s eye has a special relationship with the healing system.
 A great deal of the cerebral cortex is devoted to vision.
 Located at the back of the head, this part of the brain mostly occupies itself with the processing of information from the retinas of the eyes, but when it disengages from that task and turns inward, one of the most important channels for mind/body communication becomes available.”